 If booking a trip yourself directly, then most resort accommodation currently has similar policies, so be sure to check them over before booking.

 Many areas, such as Morzine are also offering refunds or credits on unused lift passes depending on circumstances.

 What about skiing outside of Europe?

 The story for skiing is the same across most of the northern hemisphere this winter.
 The majority of resorts are planning to open, but with measures and rules put in place.
-Canada’s second-biggest ski resort, Sun Peaks, has in fact already sold out of season passes, and with many resorts now open in the country, they are seeing a busy start to the season.
+Canada’s second-biggest ski resort, Sun Peaks, sold out of season passes, and with many resorts now open in the country, they are seeing a busy start to the season.